-- the dwelling was the taxpayer's main residence during only part of the period that the taxpayer owned it (s118-185); or - the taxpayer used the dwelling to produce assessable income (e.g. to derive rental income), the exemption is reduced in certain circumstances (s118-190).
+- The dwelling was the taxpayer's main residence during only part of the period that the taxpayer owned it (s118-185); or - The taxpayer used the dwelling to produce assessable income (e.g. to derive rental income), the exemption is reduced in certain circumstances (s118-190).

-Where a transferor spouse acquires an ownership interest in a dwelling after 19 September 1985 and marriage breakdown rollover is available to the transferor spouse, the main residence exemption rules take into account the way in which both the transferor and transferee spouses used the dwelling when determining the transferee spouse's eligibility for the main residence exemption (s 118-178)5.
+Where a transferor spouse acquires an ownership interest in a dwelling after 19 September 1985 and marriage breakdown rollover is available to the transferor spouse, the main residence exemption rules take into account the way in which both the transferor and transferee spouses used the dwelling when determining the transferee spouse's eligibility for the main residence exemption (s 118-178)^{11.}

 If marriage breakdown rollover relief applies to the transferee spouse, the following applies to the transferee spouse with respect to the interest in the home transferred from the transferor spouse:

-the transferee spouse is taken to have acquired their ownership interest at the time that the transferor spouse acquired their ownership interest;
+• The transferee spouse is taken to have acquired their ownership interest at the time that the transferor spouse acquired their ownership interest;

-Section 118-178 ITAA 1997 was inserted by Tax Laws Amendment (2006 Measures No 4) Act 2006 (Cth).
+11 Section 118-178 ITAA 1997 was inserted by Tax Laws Amendment (2006 Measures No 4) Act 2006 (Cth).

-- from the date of acquisition until the time of transfer to the transferee spouse: - the transferee spouse is taken to use the dwelling in the same way as the transferor spouse; and - the dwelling had been the main residence of the transferee spouse for the same number of days as it was the main residence of the transferor spouse.
+- From the date of acquisition until the time of transfer to the transferee spouse: - The transferee spouse is taken to use the dwelling in the same way as the transferor spouse; and - The dwelling had been the main residence of the transferee spouse for the same number of days as it was the main residence of the transferor spouse.

-This rule applies to CGT events that are trigger events for the rollover on or after 13 December 2006.
 It cannot be assumed that the former matrimonial home is free of CGT consequences where it has always been used as a family home.